lando/lando/docs/help/switching-dbs.md

+---
+description: Understand hiccups, caveats or issues switching databases when using Lando for local development.
+---

 ## Switching Database Configuration

 If you are currently using a database with Lando and you decide to change its type, version or credentials in your `.lando.yml` file *it's possible* that your database service will not restart correctly or with the expected values once you've made the change.